STAT545-UBC/STAT545-UBC-original-website/block024_package.md

 Here is where we add information about the package (gameday) and its authors (us).
 Some fields are pre-filled, but many more fields can be added as necessary.

+@jennybc: Maybe you should mention that this is how it looks *after* editing?
+Why do you have `Type: Package`?
+Start with version 0.1 or, as [Hadley's book recommends](http://r-pkgs.had.co.nz/description.html#version), 0.0.0.9000.
+Omit the date.
+Use the new syntax for authors, contributors, etc. Pick single author (you) or maintainer + contributor (you + me) as you see fit.
+Single author might be more relevant to them today.
+Hard line breaks and indents in the description.
+Make it depend on R now or future for safety.
+Put LazyData true.
+I've just put in what I think this should be.

     Package: gameday
-    Type: Package
     Title: Let R tell you if your NHL team plays today
-    Version: 1.0
+    Version: 0.0.0.9000
-    Date: 2014-11-11
-    Author: Bernhard Konrad, Jennifer Bryan
+    Authors@R: person("Bernhard", "Konrad", email = "bernhard.konrad@gmail.com",
+        role = c("aut", "cre"))
+    Authors@R: as.person(c(
-    Maintainer: Bernhard Konrad <bernhard.konrad@gmail.com>
+        "Bernhard Konrad <bernhard.konrad@gmail.com> [aut, cre]",
+        "Jennifer Bryan <jenny@stat.ubc.ca> [aut]"
+        ))
-    Description: Querry live.nhle.com to check if your NHL team is listed on the teams that play today
+    Description: Query live.nhle.com to check if your NHL team is listed on the teams that play today
+    Depends: R (>= 3.1.1)
     License: CC0
+    LazyData: true

 Let's briefly discuss some of those fields.

-* `Maintainer` is a mandatory, and must provide a contact email
+* You must specify a `Maintainer` or __cre_ator and must provide a contact email.
-* `License` [*CC0* ](http://creativecommons.org/publicdomain/zero/1.0/) means that we dedicate our package to the public domain and waive all of our rights.
+* `License` [*CC0*](http://creativecommons.org/publicdomain/zero/1.0/) means that we dedicate our package to the public domain and waive all of our rights.
 Anyone can freely use/adapt/modify/sell this work without our permission.
 We also don't provide any warranties about liability or correctness.
-You can check (other creative common licenses)[http://creativecommons.org/choose/].
+You can check our [other creative common licenses](http://creativecommons.org/choose/).

 ### The actual R code